-Where the Group has the use of assets held under operating leases, payments made under the leases are charged to profit or loss in equal instalments over the accounting periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the leased asset.
-Lease incentives received are recognised in profit or loss as an integral part of the aggregate net lease payments made.
+Where the Group had the use of other assets held under operating leases, payments made under the leases were charged to profit or loss in equal instalments over the accounting periods covered by the lease term, except where an alternative basis was more representative of the pattern of benefits to be derived from the leased asset.
+Lease incentives received were recognised in profit or loss as an integral part of the aggregate net lease payments made.

-(i) Credit losses and impairment of assets
+(j) Credit losses and impairment of assets